yorkpshaw/hot-stocks/journals/karis.md

 Today, I worked on:

 * Developing create or update logic for portfolio stocks
+* Developing nav with team
+* Implementing beginnings of React Redux

 I adjusted the router and query for create_portfolio_stock to be create_or_update_portfolio stock, and I adjusted the code, accordingly.

+I worked on developing our sidebar nav using Material UI with team.

+I followed the exploration to begin implementation of React Redux.

 ## 11/20/2022